mluyten/EENG350/Demo2/ReferenceCode/README.md

 StepResponse: *Contains robot step response data.*

-Debug Data: *Old data collected from step responses.*
+DebugData: *Old data collected from step responses.*

 Drive_Circle.ino: *An early (abandoned) attempt to get the robot to drive in a circle using the PID loop.*